scclark85/GifTastic/README.md

 # GifTastic

-This is a simple little site where you can type in your favorite show and it shoots back related gifs.
+This is a simple little site where you can type in your favorite show and it sends back related gifs.
 You can click on each gif and they will move.
 If you click again they will pause.

-Technologies used:
+### Technologies used
--bootstrap
--html
--css
--jQuery
--Javascript
--API
+bootstrap, html, css, jQuery, Javascript, Gif API